qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     The *optional*  **since** value is used to specify the API version of this container.

+.. _typedef-type:

 typedef-type
 ^^^^^^^^^^^^

-    The typedef-type allows for specifying typedefs in the typesystem.
+    The ``typedef-type`` node allows for specifying typedefs in the typesystem.
 They are mostly equivalent to spelling out the typedef in the included header, which is often complicated when trying to wrap libraries whose source code cannot be easily extended.
+    It is a child of the :ref:`typesystem` node or other type nodes.

     .. code-block:: xml